a1asdair/canvas-announce/README.md

 * Use the 'Include' field to indicate which announcements should be imported ('1') and excluded ('0')
 * Save the CSV file leaving the filename unchanged i.e. ```announcements.csv```
 * Run canvas-announce.exe again.
 This will create a Canvas course packagae for import.
-* Import the course package into your new Canvas module, and select the Announcements
+* Import the course package into your new Canvas module, and select only the Announcements for import
+* Check that the announcements listed, and their schedule, match your ```announcements.csv``` file.

 ## File descriptions
 *canvas-announce.py* is the Python source code for the program.
 You can donwload and run this in your own Python environment.